chapulina/simslides/README.md

 1. Generate models for your slides

-    1. On the top menu, choose Simslides -> Import PDFi (or press F2)
+    1. On the top menu, choose Simslides -> Import PDF (or press F2)

     1. Choose a PDF file from your computer